 If you want always build the image with actual base image you should use fromLatest directive. fromLatest directive allows connecting the assembly process with the base image digest getting from the repository.

 Pay attention, werf uses actual base image digest as extra from stage dependency if fromLatest is true.
 Therefore, using this directive implies not reproducible signatures: after changing base image in repository, all previously built stages, also like related images, become not usable.
 The problem might occur:

 - between jobs of one pipeline (e.g. build and deploy) or

 - when you rerun the previous job (e.g. deploy)

 fromImage and fromImageArtifact

 Besides using docker image from a repository, the base image can refer to image or artifact, that is described in the same

 fromImage: <image name> fromImageArtifact: <artifact name>

-If a base image is specific to a particular application, it is reasonable to store its description with images and artifacts which are used it as opposed to storing the base image in a registry.
+If a base image is specific to a particular application, it is reasonable to store its description with images and artifacts which are used it as opposed to storing the base image in a Docker registry.